Lori McKenna: Career

 McKenna was managed by Gabriel Unger from 2000 to 2004.
 During this time, she released her first four albums under Signature Sounds and developed a folk music fan base in the Northeast.
 She won awards at the Boston Music Awards, and performed at the Sundance Film Festival.

 In 2004, singer-songwriter Mary Gauthier introduced McKenna's album Bittertown to her Nashville friends.
 Upon hearing it, Faith Hill stalled her completed 2005 record Fireflies to replace tracks with covers of McKenna's songs.
 Hill and husband Tim McGraw became McKenna's champions and asked her to tour with them in 2006.
 Hill took McKenna to perform with her on the Oprah Winfrey Show.
 McGraw helped bring McKenna to Warner Bros.
 Nashville in 2007 and produced her album Unglamorous.
 Following the lackluster sales, she parted ways with Warner Bros.
 She then signed with Universal Music Group Publishing in 2009 and independently released her next album Lorraine in 2011.

 Since then, McKenna has become "one of the industry’s most in-demand songwriters."
 She has written songs for artists including Sara Evans, Reba McEntire, Tim McGraw, Carrie Underwood, and Keith Urban.
 She wrote 10 songs that made it to the Billboard Hot Country list, including Hunter Hayes' "I Want Crazy", Faith Hill's "Stealing Kisses", Tim McGraw's "Humble and Kind"; and Little Big Town's "Your Side of the Bed", "Sober", and "Girl Crush."

-Collaborating with songwriters Hillary Lindsay and Liz Rose, McKenna co-wrote the song "Girl Crush", and it became a hit for the band Little Big Town.
+Collaborating with songwriters Hillary Lindsey and Liz Rose, McKenna co-wrote the song "Girl Crush", and it became a hit for the band Little Big Town.
 The song received Grammy nominations for both Song of the Year and Best Country Song, winning the latter in 2016.
 The song was nominated for Song of the Year Song at the Academy of Country Music Awards, and won Song of the Year at the Country Music Association Awards.